ehedman/sdlSpeedometer/README.md

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)

 ### External Applications
 sdlSpeedometer in itself is a very responsive application runing in an embedded system context with SDL2.
-However, sdlSpeedometer can be parametized to launch almost any external application by means of a configuration tool invoked from the GUI.
+However, sdlSpeedometer can be parametized to launch almost any external application by means of a configuration tool invoked from the GUI or from a shell.
+Run sdlSpeedometer-config to add XyGrip and/or Opencpn.

-Two marine related applications has been integrated successfully so far:

-If [OpenCPN](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:getting_started:opencpn_installation:raspberrypi_rpi2) is found in the run-time PATH, an extra launch icon will appear in the GUI.

-Likewise has [zyGrib](http://www.zygrib.org) been integrated after being built from source on a Raspberry Pi OS Buster.

 Kodi can be added as an external application to be used as a Jukebox style player togheter with its [Kore](https://play.google.com/store/apps/details?id=org.xbmc.kore&hl=sv&gl=US) remote control phone app.